SENG8081/SENG8081-S25-Team2/README.md

 - Normalise country and language names
 - Convert data to the correct type (e.g., dates, numbers)
 - Remove non-English characters

+---

+### Data Documentation & Metadata

+A data dictionary was used to define each column, including its type and accepted values.
+Metadata offers data sources, cleaning rules, and transformation steps.
+This increases dataset transparency and allows consistent use by users and systems.

+---

+### Sample Data Dictionary